OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/MAIN_How does Open Access impact you.md

 But it isn't just citations which OA influences.
 There are a number of other ways in which OA helps to amplify the reach and re-use of your work.

 For example, a [study in 2016](https://onlinelibrary.wiley.com/doi/full/10.1002/asi.23687) found that the odds of an OA journal being referenced on the English Wikipedia are 47% higher compared to paywalled journals.
 Therefore, it seems that OA has a significant "amplifier" effect for the diffusion of scientific research communicated via other such platforms.

+If you want to find out more, there is actually a fun side to Open Access!
+Check out the [Publishing Trap](https://copyrightliteracy.org/resources/the-publishing-trap/) board game from the UK Copyright Literacy team.